slathwal/diabetes_canada_project/README.md

 -   I also tried balancing the dataset with RandomUnderSampling and that also does not make any difference in the performance.
 -   Because all features are categorical, there is a limit to max performance, which is clear using a small number of variables.
 -   I don't think combining models would do much in this case.
--   I think I will also check a few other models like kNN classifier (kNN would not be good here because) and SVC, and perhaps try a dimensional reduction method, do error analysis on those with the 3 feature dataset and finalize the model. - TO DO
+-   I think I will also check a few other models like kNN classifier (kNN would not be good here because the features are discrete and not spread out) and SVC, and perhaps try a dimensional reduction method, do error analysis on those with the 3 feature dataset and finalize the model. - TO DO

 2025/05/17 - So far the performance of linear models (Logistic Regression) is similar to more complex models (RandomForest and XGBoost) - Fine-tuning the models: - Tried XGBoost, RandomForest, LogisticRegression - the performance of RandomForest improved with finetuning, reaching an f1 score of 0.42 - Better data pre-processing - Treat ordinal features as categorical - no change - Remove features that have low variance - no features with low variance - Remove features that are highly correlated - TO DO - Looked at what measures of correlation to use for ordinal and categorical/nominal data. - Peform automated feature selection - TO DO - Error Analysis - TO DO - Look at learning curves on training and validation data - TO DO - Try combining models to improve performance - TO DO